nanoframework/nanoframework.github.io/content/contributing/developing-native/vscode-debug-instructions.md

 (see [Build instructions documentation](build-instructions.md))

 In order to launch the debug session you'll need to setup the *launch.json* file, located in the .vscode folder.
-We've provided a template file [launch.TEMPLATE.json](..\.vscode\launch.TEMPLATE.json) to get you started with this.
+We've provided a template file `launch.TEMPLATE.json` (inside .vscode folder on the repository) to get you started with this.
 Just copy it and rename to *launch.json*.

 Here's what you need to change in order to adapt the template file to your setup and make it more suitable to your working style and preferences.